Energy Meteorology and Geoinformation Systems

 • Development of digital twins

-• Detailed location analyses
+• Detailed geolocation

 • Development of WebGIS applications